Kentucky general contractor license and insurance requirements

 Do you need a license to be a general contractor?

 Kentucky does not issue statewide general contractor licenses.
-Instead, only electrical, plumbing and HVAC contractors must have a license from the state’s Department of Housing, Buildings and Construction.2
+Instead, only electricians, plumbers and HVAC contractors must have a license from the state’s Department of Housing, Buildings and Construction.

 However, you may need to obtain a license or register as a general contractor at the city or county level.
 Check with your municipality to find out what licenses or permits are required.

-The process to get a Kentucky general contractor license will vary depending on the requirements of your local municipality.
+The process to get a Kentucky licensure will vary depending on the requirements of your local municipality.
 Here’s how to apply for a contractor license in the state’s three largest cities.

-To get your contractor license in Louisville, you must apply through the Louisville-Jefferson County Metro Government.3 The application process includes the following steps:
+To become a licensed contractor in Louisville, you must apply through the Louisville-Jefferson County Metro Government.
+The application process includes the following steps:

 1. Obtain an occupational license number from the Louisville-Jefferson County Revenue Commission.